Youth exclusion: Roots of youth exclusion

 Youth exclusion can be examined by dividing its causes into social and cultural factors.
-Structural reasons for exclusion includes Inequalities in power as seen by the inequalities generated in the normal functions of the housing and labor markets.
-Prolonged unemployment and low income can affect a person's ability to have access to social structures that advance a person in society by opening doors to new opportunities and creating a sense of society acceptance and inclusion.
+Structural reasons for exclusion includes inequalities in power as seen by the inequalities generated in the normal functions of the housing and labor markets.
+Prolonged unemployment and low income can affect a person's ability to have access to social structures that advance a person in society by opening doors to new opportunities and creating a sense of societal acceptance and inclusion.
 Also on a structural level, youth are excluded from broader society through barriers to education and discriminatory government policies.

 Cultural factors affecting youth exclusion include reactions to socially constructed categories like race and gender.
 These classifications can also influence an individual's choice to be excluded from society.
 Some academics argue that youth are marginalized because they choose to separate themselves from mainstream society, opting instead to participate in alternative lifestyles and subcultures.
 Others, however, view this choice as a "forced choice", motivated by the fear of racial, gender and other types of discrimination.
 McDonald presents the example of a young black man in the UK who chooses not to go to university because "he fears discrimination as a university student".
 McDonald says, "This is a negative externality imposed by the socially included that is influencing the choice of the young black man in the direction of social exclusion".
 In this example both structural and cultural barriers influenced this student so he felt excluded from society; he felt pressure from society to remain on the periphery, and in doing so denying himself access to an education.
 In this situation education failed as an established social structure to provide this individual with inclusion into society.